k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/02_broadway_training_syllabus.md

 #### **DAY 1 – Afternoon**

-- Build Simple Flow
+- How to Build a Simple Flow
-  - Add Actor to Stage 1
+  - Adding an Actor to Stage 1
-  - Add additional Stages
+  - Adding additional Stages
-  - Link between the Stages
+  - Linking between the Stages
-  - Loop
+  - Loops and Conditions
   - Run and Debug
+- Exercise: build a simple flow and add a condition to the flow

 #### **DAY 2 – Morning**